OpenTTD/OpenTTD/readme.txt

   Serge Paquet (vurlix)          - Assistant project manager, coder (0.1 - 0.3.3)

 Thanks to:
   Josef Drexler                  - For his great work on TTDPatch.
-  Marcin Grzegorczyk - For his TTDPatch work and documentation of TTD internals and graphics (signals and track foundations) Matthijs Kooijman (blathijs) - For his many patches, suggestions and major work on maprewrite Petr Baudis (pasky) - Many patches, newgrf support, etc.
+  Marcin Grzegorczyk             - For his TTDPatch work and documentation of TTD internals and graphics (signals and track foundations)
+  Matthijs Kooijman (blathijs)   - For his many patches, suggestions and major work on maprewrite Petr Baudis (pasky)            - Many patches, newgrf support, etc.
-  Simon Sasburg (HackyKid) - For the many bugfixes he has blessed us with (and future PBS) Stefan Meiﬂner (sign_de) - For his work on the console Mike Ragsdale - OpenTTD installer
-  Cian Duffy (MYOB) - BeOS port / manual writing Christian Rosentreter (tokai) - MorphOS / AmigaOS port Richard Kempton (richK) - additional airports, initial TGP implementation Michael Blunck - For revolutionizing TTD with awesome graphics George - Canal graphics
+  Simon Sasburg (HackyKid)       - For the many bugfixes he has blessed us with (and future PBS) Stefan Mei√üner (sign_de)       - For his work on the console Mike Ragsdale                  - OpenTTD installer Cian Duffy (MYOB)              - BeOS port / manual writing Christian Rosentreter (tokai)  - MorphOS / AmigaOS port Richard Kempton (RichK67)      - Additional airports, initial TGP implementation Michael Blunck                 - For revolutionizing TTD with awesome graphics George                         - Canal graphics
-  All Translators - For their support to make OpenTTD a truly international game Bug Reporters - Thanks for all bug reports
-  Chris Sawyer - For an amazing game!
+  All Translators                - For their support to make OpenTTD a truly international game Bug Reporters                  - Thanks for all bug reports Chris Sawyer                   - For an amazing game!